directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 "strict": false
 ```

-Next, open a new terminal window and CD into the project then use the following command to start the server at `http://localhost:4200`.
+Navigate to your project directory in a terminal and start the development server at `http://localhost:4200`:

 ```bash
 ng serve